subnotes/gemini/README.md

 ## Known issues

-* "Gemini Notebook" will still be loaded from subnotes.io even if it has been deleted on your drive
+* "Gemini Notebook" will still be loaded from subnotes.io even if it in your drive's "trash"
-* Under certain circumstances subnotes may lose their flashcards are be unable to add flashcards
+* Under certain circumstances subnotes may lose their flashcards and be unable to add new flashcards